-- Offers antigen phenotype or genotype testing for baby's father - Facilitates cffDNA testing to patients with D, K, C, c, E, and e antibodies when fetal antigen status is unknown; this may entail shipping patient's blood to Sanquin Laboratories in Amsterdam (99%sensitivity/specificity)(1) - Offers paternal testing and cffDNA testing to avoid amniocentesis for fetal antigen determination if possible.
+- !
+Offers antigen phenotype or genotype testing for baby's father - !
+Facilitates cffDNA testing to patients with D, K, C, c, E and Duffy (Fya) antibodies when fetal antigen status is unknown. cffDNA testing is currently available in the U.S at BilliontoOne (Unity Screen)(100% sensitivity/specificity, 99.9% precision)1 - !
+Offers paternal testing and cffDNA testing to avoid amniocentesis for fetal antigen determination if possible.
 For fetal antigens not available for testing through cffDNA, amniocentesis after 15 weeks in patients with critical titers and unknown fetal antigen status may be indicated.
-In these cases the placenta is avoided at time of amniocentesis to prevent further alloimmunization (2-3) - Offers temporizing treatment options such as IVIG and/or plasmapheresis to patients with previous severely affected pregnancies or extremely high titers (4) - Weekly MCA Doppler scans for women with critical titers (any for Kell, 16 for all other antibodies; 4 IU/ml for anti-D in UK) (5) - Checks antibody titers every 4 weeks until 28 weeks, then every 2 weeks thereafter or if titers are rising, until titers reach critical value (3) - Middle cerebral artery (MCA) Doppler scans start by 18 weeks for women with critical titers (6) - Receptive to starting MCA Doppler scans as early as 15 weeks for women with previously affected pregnancies or high titers (7) - MCA Doppler Peak Systolic Velocity (PSV) value in multiples of the median (MoM) nearing 1.5 results in prompt re-scan, followed by cordocentesis and IUT if levels remain or exceed 1.5 MoM (8) - Institutes antenatal testing (Non-stress test or biophysical profile) at least weekly from 32 weeks gestation until delivery in all alloimmunized pregnancies (9)
+In these cases the placenta is avoided at time of amniocentesis to prevent further alloimmunization^{1,2} - !
+Offers temporizing treatment options such as IVIG +/- plasmapheresis to patients with previous severely affected pregnancies or extremely high titers3 - !
+Weekly MCA Doppler scans for women with critical titers (any for Kell, 16 for all other antibodies; 4 IU/ml for anti-D in UK)4 - !
+Checks antibody titers every 4 weeks until 28 weeks, then every 2 weeks thereafter or if titers are rising, until titers reach critical value3 - !
+Middle cerebral artery (MCA) Doppler scans start by 18 weeks for women with critical titers5 - !
+Receptive to starting MCA Doppler scans as early as 15 weeks for women with previously affected pregnancies or high titers6 - !
+MCA Doppler Peak Systolic Velocity (PSV) value in multiples of the median (MoM) nearing 1.5 results in prompt re-scan, followed by cordocentesis and IUT if levels remain or exceed 1.5 MoM7 - !
+Institutes antenatal testing (non-stress test or biophysical profile) at least weekly from 32 weeks gestation until delivery in all alloimmunized pregnancies8